MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPSecurityTokenServiceConfig.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-The Set-SPSecurityTokenServiceConfig cmdlet updates the settings of the SharePoint security token service (STS) identity provider.
+The `Set-SPSecurityTokenServiceConfig` cmdlet updates the settings of the SharePoint security token service (STS) identity provider.
 If a certificate file is used, the certificate must be an X509 certificate with private keys, otherwise an exception is raised.

 This cmdlet operates only with certificates that can be exported.